-The new college will be imbued with the spirit of the 150-year tradition of Catholic health care, embody the principles of social justice and engage with underserved communities.
-It also will consider the health needs across both rural and urban communities.
+The college is imbued with the spirit of the 150-year tradition of Catholic health care, embodies the principles of social justice and engages with underserved communities.
+It also considers the health needs across both rural and urban communities.

 The college is currently comprised of the university’s existing Department of Health and Exercise Science, School of Social Work, and Graduate School of Professional Psychology.
 The university is also moving forward with plans to create a nursing school that will be housed within the college.

 We prepare highly skilled and caring professionals who are culturally responsive, practice with ingenuity, and proactively advance health equity and social justice.